 Why You Should Not Go on a Tinder Date with Me

-This summer I had been feeling that I had lost my sense of purpose.
+This summer I was feeling that I lost my sense of purpose.
 So, I got really depressed.
 Then, I started to read a lot.

 One of the books I read was an investigation into the appearance of consciousness in humans by Julian Jaynes, called The Origin of Consciousness in the Breakdown of the Bicameral Mind.
 The book was a curious one.
 In fact, it was so curious I decided I had to write a review of it.
 Part-review, part-critique, in the form of an essay slash blog post.